ljfranklin/terraform-resource/README.md

 ## Behavior

-This resource should always be used with the `put` action rather than a `get`.
+This resource should usually be used with the `put` action rather than a `get`.
 This ensures the output always reflects the current state of the IaaS and allows management of multiple environments as shown below.
+A `get` step takes no parameters and outputs the same `metadata` file format shown below for `put`.

 Depending on the context, the `put` step will perform one of three actions: